LED Driving Range and Golf Course Lighting

 Longer Life Span

 The cost of running golf course lights is usually dependent on the size of the course and the level of competition.
-Recreational golf clubs with 18 holes require approximately 200 lux.
+Recreational golf clubs with 18 holes need approximately 200 lux.
 If the golf course covers 5,000 square meters, 1 million lumens will be needed (5,000 x 200 lux).
 If you get LEDs that produce 140 watts, the energy required will be around 7,000 watts.
 This figure specifies the lowest theoretical power required.

 The median electricity cost in the United States is $0.12 kW/h.
 If the golf course is open every night for 6 hours, the running costs will be 6 hours x 7,000 watts x $0.12/1,000.
 The daily running costs will be $5.04, the monthly running costs will be $150, while the yearly running cost will be $1,840.

-However, if metal halide bulbs are used to light up the golf course, more power will be needed (3-5 times more).
+But, if metal halide bulbs are used to light up the golf course, more power will be needed (3-5 times more).
 This means that the annual lighting costs will be approximately $5,520-$9,200.
 And while LED golf course lighting maybe expensive initially, it lasts longer and saves you money in the long run.
 In fact, the payback period for LED lighting is usually 2 years or less.

 The minimum life span of LED lights is 50,000 hours.
 If these lights are installed in a golf course and are only used for 6 hours a day, they can last for more than 20 years.
 Those with a rated life of 100,000 hours can last much longer.
 This is why LEDs are such a great investment, the bulbs are very cost-effective.